AlbertoDiGirolamo/asmd23-public-01-atdd/README.md

 I have experimented with Gherkin functionalities by implementing some mathematical operations applying ATDD (Acceptance Test-Driven Development) approach.

 * Subtractions operations is implement using Background.
+Located in `src/test/resources/features/Calculator-subtractions.feature`
 * Multiplication operations is implement using Scenario Outline to test the scenarios with different parameters.
+Located in `src/test/resources/features/Calculator-outline-multiplier.feature`

 # Task 5: ATDD-LLM